Save On Clouds enables you to take control of your cloud usage and minimize the cost of running a platform on AWS, Azure or Google Cloud Platform.

 If an instance can be started, you will see a start button.
 Likewise, you will see a stop button if an instance can be stopped.

 An instance cannot be started or stopped if:

 - They are virtual machines which are managed by Scaling Group/Sets

-While stopping and starting resources manually is a way of managing their utilization, it’s best to use Environments and Schedules to maximise your savings.
+While stopping and starting resources manually is a way of managing their utilization, it’s best to use schedules to maximize your savings.

-Please read the Schedules and Environments pages for more information.
+Please read the schedules page for more information.